 One can expect the sun to peep out less frequently, the climate would mostly be foggy with abundant snowfall.

 A list of things to do in Spiti during winter:

-Traveling to Spiti during winter months would be similar to walking into a frozen village.
+Traveling to Spiti during the winter months would be similar to walking into a frozen village.
 Life would be at a standstill with little or no tourists around.
-You’ll get to experience the ‘old-village’ charm first-hand.
+You’ll get to experience the ‘old village charm first-hand.
 Apart from soaking in the scenic views of snow-clad mountains and valleys, here are a few other things that you can do during your trip to Spiti in winter: